526 North Huron Avenue

 Harbor Springs, MI 49740

-Pond Hill Farm is a year round destination for family fun and delicious foods!
-The farm offers hayrides, pig racing, animal feeding, several squash rockets, a trout pond to feed the fish, a very diverse pumpkin patch, christmas trees, a market with a huge assortment of mouth watering homemade canned goods, wonderful year round pesticide and herbicide free produce, farm raised antibiotic and hormone free meats, handmade soaps and bath salts, a great selection of organic and natural foods, crafts and more.
-The farm is also home to the Farm Fresh Cafe which is open during the warmer months and features homemade lunches using our farm fresh produce and meats.
-The farm is open year round daily from 8am - 6pm.
-Our Fall Festival weekends go throughout October and our Winter Fest is the first weekend in December.
-Be sure to visit Pond Hill Farm in all seasons to see our pigs, sheep, cows, piglets, geese, chickens, goats and more!
+Pond Hill Farm is a year round destination for fine wines, homemade beer, family fun, and a fresh farm to table dining experience!
+The farm offers daily wine and beer tasting, lunch and appetizers in the Garden Cafe, hayrides, pig racing, animal feeding, several squash rockets, an ice cream shop, a trout pond to feed the fish, a very diverse pumpkin patch, Christmas trees, a market with a huge assortment of mouth watering homemade canned goods, wonderful year round pesticide and herbicide free produce, farm raised antibiotic and hormone free meats, handmade soaps and bath salts, a great selection of organic and natural foods, crafts and more.
+The tasting room is filled with aromatic cedar harvested from the farm.
+Enjoy wine tasting, wines by the glass, bottle, or case.
+The farm is open year round daily from 9am - 6pm.
+Our Fall Festival weekends go throughout the fall & Winter Fest runs during weekends in December.
+Be sure to visit Pond Hill Farm, a true gem in Northern Michigan!

 2475 M-119 Highway

 Petoskey State Park, located on the north end of Little Traverse Bay, is situated on 304 scenic acres and offers a beautiful sandy beach on the bay.
 The park has two separate modern campgrounds.
 Tannery Creek offers 98 campsites, and Dunes offers 70 campsites.
 Metal detecting area.